Hiring a DUI Attorney

 • Social Cognition: Studies how people process, store, and apply information about others and themselves.

-• Counseling Psychologists: They specialize in helping individuals navigate everyday life challenges, such as stress, relationship issues, and career transitions
+• Counseling Psychologists: They specialize in helping individuals navigate everyday life challenges, such as stress and anxiety. relationship issues, and career transitions.

 Educational Psychologists